JonHualde/Uclothing/README.md

 Node.js installed on your computer.

 ### Installing
-yarn install to get all the necessary dependencies before to start.
+yarn install to get all the necessary dependencies before to start

 ## Deployment
 After yarn build, simply take the build folder and upload it on your